dkappe/dkappe.github.io/about.md

 This is an adaptation of GCP's Leela Zero repository to chess, using Stockfish's position representation and move generation.
 (No heuristics or prior knowledge are carried over from Stockfish.)

-The goal is to build a strong UCT chess AI following the same type of techniques as AlphaZero, as described in Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm.
+The goal is to build a strong UCT chess AI following the same type of techniques as AlphaZero, as described in "Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm."

 We will need to do this with a distributed project, as it requires a huge amount of computations.